help · integrations

 What we ask Klaviyo for, and why

-We request exactly the scopes needed to sync profiles in and out — nothing more:
+We request exactly the scopes needed to write profiles and identify the connected account — nothing more:

 • profiles:read — to look up existing profiles before creating duplicates